-Knowing where to have your engagement session in San Diego can be a tough choice.
-This is mostly due to the fact that there are countless stunning places to take engagement photos in San Diego! :) If you want beach photos, which of our numerous beaches did you have in mind?
+Choosing where to have your engagement shoot in San Diego is a tough choice.
+This is mostly due to the fact that there are countless stunning places to take engagement photos in San Diego! :) If you want beach images, which of our numerous beaches did you have in mind?
 If you want an urban setting, are you thinking Gaslamp, Little Italy, or Liberty Station?
-Looking for something iconic?
-You’ve got several choices!

 31 Places to Take Engagement Photos in San Diego

-From the sunny beaches to the rustic trails to the urban vibes downtown, San Diego has a lot to offer when it comes to killer engagement locations.
-With so many awesome locations, I wanted to share 31 of the best spots to take photos in San Diego for engagements.
-Read on to see my list of top recommendations!
+From sunny beaches to rustic trails to urban vibes downtown, San Diego has a lot to offer when it comes to killer engagement locations.
+With so many awesome locations, here are 31 of the best spots to take photos in San Diego for engagement shoots.

 San Diego Zoo

-Little Italy is a charming neighborhood with so many unique walls and nooks to take engagement photos around!
-There are tons of walls with unique textures and colorful graffiti, which allows us to have a bunch of variety when it comes to backdrops.
-Plus, after the shoot, it’s the perfect spot for some gelato or wine (or both!). :)
+Little Italy is a charming neighborhood with so many unique walls and nooks to take fun San Diego engagement photos around!
+Plus, after the engagement session, it’s the perfect spot for some gelato or wine (or both!). :)

 Santa Fe Depot

-Doing a Santa Fe Depot engagement shoot may not be the most common of locations, but if you’re looking for those vintage vibes, this is an ideal spot.
-Plus, we’ll be in downtown San Diego, so we can hop on a couple of Birds and scooter around town to other close locations!
-As a sidenote, I’m currently obsessed with Birding around downtown!
-So, if you haven’t tried it yet and are looking for a fun little adventure, let’s add this to your session!
+Doing a Santa Fe Depot engagement session may not be the most common of locations, but if you’re looking for those vintage vibes, this is an ideal spot.
+Plus, we’ll be in downtown San Diego, so we can hop on a couple of Birds and scooter around town to other locations!

 Spruce Street Suspension Bridge

-I had heard about this spot for years, and I finally headed down to this historical landmark last year to experience it for myself!
 This hanging bridge was built in 1912, and if you have a fear of heights (and slightly questionable bridges) this may not be the best photo location for you.
-Below the suspension bridge, there’s a valley that also works for photos!
+Below the suspension bridge, there’s a valley that also works for pictures!

 La Jolla Cove

-If you’re down to potentially get a little wet from the ocean in your shoot, this spot can be magical!
-This location is typically less crowded than the cove, which I’m a major fan of.
+If you’re down to potentially get a little wet from the ocean in your engagement session, this spot can be magical!
+This La Jolla location is typically less crowded than the cove, which I’m a major fan of.
 Also, there are rocks you can stand on with the waves crashing behind you, and this looks amazing during sunset!

-If we started your shoot at UCSD and you wanted to include the beach in your shoot, consider going down to Scripps Pier for sunset.
-While we can’t physically go on the pier, we can shoot below it and on the beach.
-I personally love going slightly north of the pier and including some of the massive cliff walls in part of the photos as well!
+If we started your engagement session at UCSD and you also want beach images, consider Scripps Pier for sunset.
+While we can’t physically go on the pier, we can shoot below it on the beach.
+I personally love going slightly north of the pier and shooting with the massive cliff walls!

 Torrey Pines Nature Reserve

-With numerous rustic trails to wander on, we can start by taking photos at the top of the coastline and end down by the water (as long as you’re up for a little hike!).
-On a clear day, this location probably has one of the prettiest views of La Jolla!
+With numerous rustic trails to wander on, we can start by taking images at the top of the coastline and end down by the water (as long as you’re up for a little hike!).
+On a clear day, Torrey Pines probably has one of the prettiest views of La Jolla!

 Just north of Belmont Park is Crystal Pier in Pacific Beach.
 This pier is unique for having little cottages actually on the pier that you can rent out!
-Take photos on top of the pier to get a beautiful view of the coastline in the background, or go underneath the pier for some fun and romantic photos with the waves crashing!
+Take pictures on top of the pier to get a beautiful view of the coastline in the background, or go underneath the pier for some fun and romantic images with the waves crashing!

 Mt Soledad, which is well-known for having a cross at the top of it, is another location to venture to for engagement photos.
-When you’re at the top, you have a 360 degree view of the city (especially looking east and towards downtown).
-Mix it up a bit with this location by taking photos here at night!
+When you’re at the top, you have a 360-degree view of the city.

 Cabrillo National Monument